aws-ia/terraform-aws-storagegateway/README.md

 ## Networking Considerations

-### Storage Gateway VPC Endpoint configuration for EC2 Gateway
+### Storage Gateway interface VPC Endpoint configuration for EC2 Gateway

 Terraform Storage Gateway module allows you to optionally create an interface VPC Endpoint for Storage Gateway by setting create\_vpc\_endpoint=true.
 You can use this connection to activate your gateway and configure it to transfer data to AWS storage services without communicating over the public internet